Why Journal Your Travels and Your Life?

 - Step 3: The Best Way to Create Your Website

-A blog is a fantastic medium to journal your travels and experiences and to begin to share itineraries, tips, and practical advice with would-be travelers.
+A blog is a fantastic medium for journaling travel experiences and beginning to share itineraries, tips, and practical advice with would-be travelers.

-Others can learn from YOU as you journal your travels.
+Others can learn from YOU as you share travel journal ideas.

 If you only want to create a personal, diary-style blog to share with family and friends, you could do this at wordpress.com or blogger.com.